derikb/rpg-table-randomizer/README.md

 * @param {Boolean} [simple=false] if true only output the first result label
 * @returns {String} the results

-Write out the results as a string draws from the optional print property.
+Write out the results as a string, draws from the optional _print_ property.

 Probably better off writing your own template to process the _results_ array.